SECTIONS ON THIS PAGE

 A Dictator often develops a network of Commenders outside of his/her own organization.
 These inside-outsiders endorse the Dictator’s character, activities, books, social media campaigns, events, etc. This is part of a reciprocal arrangement.
 Now, I’m not against endorsing other people and their work, or writing a product review for a sales website.
 This is something quite different, because the motivations are power and avarice, and the actions prove insidious.

 Typically, those who keep a system of social control going get something out of their involvement with the Dictator and his/her system.
-This usually is some combination of power, prestige, and money.
+This usually is some combination of power, prestige, and prosperity.
 So, as close associates of the Dictator, they are all Beneficiaries of the system.

 Nepotism refers to those beneficiaries in his/her extended family and cronyism refers to those in his/her inner circle of colleagues and friends.
 They’re generally “covered” with protection and promotion by the Dictator and/or the system.